-Harmonizing Regulation of Advertising and Other Communications
+Harmonizing Regulation of Advertising and Other Communications.
 In the Study, the Staff briefly discusses the differences in the regulation of advertising between broker-dealers and investment advisers and notes that some commenters believe that the differences produce gaps in regulation.
 The Staff explains that while "the general prohibitions are broadly similar, the specific content restrictions differ.
-For example, investment advisers are prohibited in advertisements from using testimonials and restricted in using past specific recommendations."42 The Staff then rationalizes these particular differences, specifically noting that while broker-dealers are not subject to restrictions on testimonials, they are subject to restrictions on testimonials containing past specific recommendations.
-Unfortunately, the Staff passes up the opportunity to recommend that Rule 206(4)-

-1 of the Advisers Act be revised or made more transparent to reflect current no-action positions.
-The Staff also acknowledges that the guidance on whether performance presentations are misleading is far more developed under the Advisers Act largely due to the fact that broker-dealers advertise performance less often, but the Staff does not address whether arguably overly strict FINRA standards on use of performance information (including related performance and projections) should be better reconciled with SEC guidance.
+For example, investment advisers are prohibited in advertisements from using testimonials and restricted in using past specific recommendations."40 The Staff continues on to rationalize these particular differences, specifically noting that while broker-dealers are not subject to restrictions on testimonials, they are subject to restrictions on testimonials containing past specific recommendations.
+Unfortunately, the Staff passes up the opportunity to recommend that Rule 206(4)-1 of the Advisers Act be revised or made more transparent to reflect current no-action positions.
+The Staff also acknowledges that the guidance on whether performance presentations are misleading is far more developed under the Advisers Act largely due to the fact that broker-dealers advertise performance less often, but does not address whether arguably over strict FINRA standards on use of performance information (including related performance and projections) should be better reconciled with SEC guidance.

-The Study and the Staff seem most focused on requiring that investment advisers designate supervised persons to review and approve advertisements, as is required for broker-dealers.
-Specifically, the Staff proposes that, "at a minimum, it could be beneficial for investment advisers to designate employees (such as members of the firm's compliance department) to review and approve communications before they are distributed to the public."
-The Study also notes FINRA filing requirements for broker-dealers, but does not propose to require that for investment advisers.
+The Study and the Staff seem most focused on requiring that investment advisers designate supervised persons to review and approve advertisements, as is required for broker-dealers.41 Specifically, the Staff proposes that, "at a minimum, it could be beneficial for investment advisers to designate employees (such as members of the firm's compliance department) to review and approve communications before they are distributed to the public."42 The Study also notes FINRA filing requirements for broker-dealers, but does not propose to require that for investment advisers.

-Harmonizing Regulation of Solicitation Arrangements

-In its discussion of the treatment of solicitation arrangements, the Study contrasts the broker-dealer regulatory regime, which generally requires persons to register as broker-dealers if they receive "transaction-based compensation in exchange for effecting transactions in securities (including soliciting investors)," with the Advisers Act regulatory regime under which solicitors are not required to register as investment advisers, but are instead required to disclose to clients the material conflicts of interest that are present in a solicitation arrangement and act under the supervision of an investment adviser.45 As recommended by the Staff, harmonization of solicitation arrangements could be very useful, but would have to factor in, among other things, the divergent approach to registration, cross-over issues with pay-to-play restrictions, international finders, applicability of solicitation rules to associated and supervised persons, and the bar under Rule 206(4)-3 of using disgualified solicitors (for
+Harmonizing Regulation of Solicitation Arrangements.
+In its discussion of the treatment of solicitation arrangements, the Study contrasts the broker-dealer regulatory regime, which generally requires persons to register as broker-dealers if they receive "transaction-based compensation in exchange for effecting transactions in securities (including soliciting investors)," with the Advisers Act regulatory regime under which solicitors are not required to register as investment advisers, but are instead required to disclose to clients the material conflicts of interest that are present in a solicitation arrangement and act under the supervision of an investment adviser.43 As recommended by the Staff, harmonization of solicitation arrangements could be very useful, but would have to factor in, among other things, the divergent approach to registration, cross-over issues with pay-to-play restrictions, international finders, applicability of solicitation rules to associated and supervised persons, and the bar under Rule 206(4)-3 of using disqualified solicitors (for which the SEC Staff has provided relief subject to additional disclosure requirements).